 If you have a concern or problem with a teacher, coach, transportation or any personnel at the school, please contact that person and discuss the issue.
-If you are still concerned, then contact their supervisor, the principal, athletic director or transportation supervisor and so on, to discuss the issue and try to come to a solution.
-The last step would be to set up an appointment with the Superintendent to discuss the problem and find a solution.(see POL - 9130)
+If you are still concerned, then contact his/her supervisor, the principal, athletic director and so on, to discuss the issue and try to come to a solution.
+The last step would be to set up an appointment with the superintendent to discuss the problem and find a solution.